 No. On the college campus, the service animal is an extension of the student.
 Both the student and the service animal must adhere to the Standards of Student Conduct as outlined in Board Policy 5500.
 However, if the service animal is disruptive to the educational environment, it may be excluded from the class or premises.
-Instructors are the classroom managers and can make this decision.
-Consultation with the area Dean is always an option for assistance with making this decision.
+Instructors can make this decision.
+Consultation with the area Dean is always recommended.